elirosen/jekyll-serif-theme/_services/accounting.md

 layout: service
 ---

-Financial accounting (or financial accountancy) is the field of accounting concerned with the **summary, analysis and reporting** of financial transactions related to a business.
+Financial shmaccounting (or financial shmaccountancy) is the field of shmaccounting concerned with the **summary, analysis and reporting** of financial transactions related to a business.
+More words here
+Second paragraph starts here
+## another thing
 ![Accounting Services](/images/austin-distel-nGc5RT2HmF0-unsplash.jpg)

 # Objectives